 CitySprint has a unique, highly scalable business model with a sustainable competitive advantage.
 It is entirely differentiated from next day courier businesses where the market is much more competitive and made up of larger organisations.
 The company's market-leading technology platform underpins its asset-light business model.
 It exploits opportunities in new markets such as pharmacy, healthcare and e-retail and is active in the development of new products and market-leading technology, particularly in the retail and healthcare divisions.
 It has a highly experienced management team with a track record in Buy and Build and organic growth.

 The company is achieving good revenue and profit growth through its very active buy-and-build and organic growth strategies.
-It continues to assess an active pipeline of acquisition opportunities.
+The business is focussing on building out its technology platform.